 Neal ‘Peaches’ McAdam

-He got into boating by taking commercial river trips with his family on the Rogue and Green (Desolation & Grey) rivers.
+He got into boating by taking commercial river trips with his family on the Rogue and Green (Desolation & Grey Canyons) rivers.
 After college (1996), Neal was looking for a summer job and attended a guide school with ARTA, in Oregon.
 After a few trips on the Rogue, Neal was given a baggage boat spot on the Main Salmon.
 Thus was his introduction to Idaho.
 He ended up doing 4 baggage boat trips that summer, and got licensed on the Middle Fork & Main Salmon.
 Neal continued to work for ARTA for 10 more years.
 He started guiding in the Grand Canyon the last couple of seasons with ARTA and didn’t make it back to Idaho from 2007-2009.
-After meeting his (to-be )wife Laura, Neal migrated to Team Canyons in 2010.
+After meeting his (to-be) wife Laura, Neal migrated to Team Canyons in 2010.
 He continued to work in the Grand Canyon, during the shoulder seasons with AzRA (2005-2015), until his son Lucas was born.
 He completed over 60 rowing trips through Grand Canyon.
-For 15 winter seasons Neal worked on the Ski Patrol at the Canyons Ski Resort in Park City, Utah.
-For the last 7 years there, he worked doing snow safety work.
+For 15 winter seasons, Neal worked on the Ski Patrol at the Canyons Ski Resort in Park City, Utah.
+For the last 7 of those years there, he worked doing snow safety work.

 What is your favorite dress up theme?
 Anything that goes with my gold medallion.

 What is your ‘go to’ crazy hat night creation?
 Equisetum wreath.

 What brought you to Canyons?
 Being able to run the Salmon with my now wife Laura.